RajdeepG17/collegefeedbacksystem/README.md

 # College Feedback System

-A BCA Final Year Project that enables students to provide feedback to college administration in various categories and allows administrators to view and respond to feedback.
+A PGDCA Final Year Project that enables students to provide feedback to college administration in various categories and allows administrators to view and respond to feedback.

 ## Project Overview